2021

 Care Quality Commission East Lancashire Hospitals NHS Trust

-Concerns summary There was no clear responsibility for A&E patients' overall care, and mandated clinical reviews for high EWS scores did not occur or were escalated.
+Concerns summary (AI summary) There was no clear responsibility for A&E patients' overall care, and mandated clinical reviews for high EWS scores did not occur or were escalated.
 The Trust's serious incident investigation was inadequate, failing to address key issues or audit improvements.

 All Responded